Distinguishing Leavitt algebras among Leavitt path algebras of finite graphs by Serre property: Acknowledgements

 \section{Acknowledgements}

 A part of this work was done when the first author was an Alexander von Humboldt Fellow at the University of M\"unster in the winter of 2021.
 He would like to thank both institutions for an excellent hospitality.
+The authors would like to express their appreciations to the referees for their valuable comments.
+We would also like to thank Mark Tomforde for his explanations about the Kirchberg-Phillips Theorem.